 Yes.
-In accordance with the Anti-Unfair Competition Law amended in 2017, the acts of bribery committed by the employee of a company shall be deemed as the conducts of the company, unless it has evidence to prove that such acts of the employee are irrelevant to seeking for transaction opportunities or competitive advantages for the company.
+In accordance with the Anti-Unfair Competition Law, the acts of bribery committed by the employee of a company shall be deemed as the conducts of the company, unless it has evidence to prove that such acts of the employee are irrelevant to seeking for transaction opportunities or competitive advantages for the company.
 However, no specified regulations or judicial interpretations regarding what evidence would be most valid have been made available.
 In practice, some multinational and local companies have already implemented compliance projects and preventative measures such as providing regular compliance trainings and requiring employees' written compliance commitment letters in preparation for any potential legal liability concerns.
 Furthermore, it has been suggested by the former State Administration for Industry and Commerce ("SAIC") in a press conference in November 2017, that if the business operator has set up measures that are legitimate, in compliance and reasonable, and has adopted effective inspection on the implementation, the company could be relieved from the legal liabilities.
 And so far, there is no further guidance provided by the new State Administration for Market Regulation ("SAMR").

 Notably, the Shanghai Regulation against Unfair Competition, which was revised in October 2020 explicitly encourages companies to establish compliance programs and requires the supervision authorities to conduct inspection on the implementation status of the compliance programs.
 Further, it stipulates that no administrative penalty may be imposed on companies if the violation is minor and timely corrected without any harmful consequences.
-Therefore, we would strongly recommend that companies continue their efforts in this regard.